flathub/com.github.Matoking.protontricks/README.md

 echo "alias protontricks='flatpak run com.github.Matoking.protontricks'" >> ~/.bashrc
 ```

-**You will need to restart any terminal emulators you have open for the alias to take effect.**
+**You will need to source the updated file with`. ~/.bashrc` or restart any terminal emulators you have open for the alias to take effect.**

 # Configuration